-As our lives are increasingly linked to our mobile phones, the importance of our photos, videos, emails and messages increases – after someone dies, how can their family access that information to preserve such a significant part of their life?
+As our lives are increasingly linked to our mobile phones, the importance of our digital data – photos, videos, emails and messages – increases.
+After someone dies, how can their family access that personal information to preserve such a significant part of their life?

-One mother, whose daughter died in her twenties, found that Apple was rigid and obstructive in giving her access to her daughter’s iPhone and iCloud contents, but came to Jenny Raymond for help.
+One mother, whose daughter died in her twenties, found that Apple was rigid and obstructive in giving her access to her daughter’s iPhone and iCloud contents, so she came to Jenny Raymond for help.

 Jenny knew that Apple strictly enforces its policy set out in its terms which state that, when a user dies, rights to their contents end, unless their next of kin obtains a court order to transfer accounts.